-As noted in the table of contents, the topics are placed in the order of delivery that makes the most sense to me.
+As noted in the table of contents, the topics below are placed in a possible order of delivery that makes the most sense to me.
 However, all of this is subject to change with classroom implementation starting August 2021.
 In other words, this is less of a long-term or unit plan and more of a loose outline of topics I hope to cover, including potential lines of student research.
 You’ll also notice that much of this is still a work in progress.
 With that said, each topic in bold is followed by bullet points representing associated research tasks.
 Remember, these are not meant to simply be printed, then handed to students, but should be used as a guide that you, and your students, are free to deviate from if a more interesting question emerges while in pursuit of an answer.

 The Need for a Coordinate System: Ultimately, a coordinate system is about establishing a point of reference by which the position of all other objects are established.
 The focus here is on the x, y, and z-axes.

 - How Many Paths?: Research a problem that will inspire the need for factorials.